lifeomic/react-vis-network/README.md

 `rootNodeId`: `id` of a `Node` for which to cluster around.

 ### Performance Considerations

 All exported components are [Pure Components](https://reactjs.org/docs/react-api.html#reactpurecomponent).
-It's important to not define anonymous functions and objects inside the render function as it will cause unnessisary re-renders.
+It's important to not define anonymous functions and objects inside the render function as it will cause unnecessary re-renders.

 ```js
 // bad, re-renders every time